pyscript/docs/docs/user-guide/dom.md

 new_p.style["background-color"] = "yellow"
 ```

-to remove a specific style key, simply use the `pop` method as you'd to to remove
+to remove a specific style key, simply use the same `pop` method you would use to remove
 a key from a dictionary:

 ```python